sturnberg/OCS-Docs/Content_Portal/Documentation/Assets/asset-centric-data-api.md

 # Asset Centric Data API
 The asset centric data API provides a quick way to retrieve data stored in an asset's referenced streams.
-The asset centric data API provides a quick way to take the dynamic data stored in streams and store it as references within a given asset measurement mappings.

 In order to retrieve stream data from an asset, you must first set up stream references for a given asset.
 The data that is retrieved is based on the resolved asset.